 Roger Mears Architects believes that architecture is the key to enhancing our clients’ experience of daily life.

-Our philosophy is based on creating beautifully crafted buildings that reflect our clients’ styles and personalities, within an historic context.
-Through meticulous repairing, restoring, remodelling and extending, we aim to ensure that the buildings will meet our clients’ needs and the demands of the 21st century.
-Our work is guided by SPAB principles, with a focus on conservation and sustainability – caring for traditional buildings using a modern approach.
+Our philosophy is to create beautifully crafted buildings that reflect our clients’ styles and personalities, within an historic context.
+Our work is guided by SPAB principles, with a focus on conservation and sustainability –caring for traditional buildings using a modern approach.

-A selection of our work from our 35 year history is displayed in the Projects section with some shown below.
+A selection of our work from our 42 year history is displayed in the Projects section, with some shown below.

 I qualified as an architect in 1979, and joined Roger Mears Architects in 2014 after 35 years continuous employment at Architects Co-Partnership (ACP) – as a practice director for the last 10 years.
 My experience is wide-ranging in domestic, residential, education, custodial, science / research, transport and commercial sectors, including both new build and works […]Read More